Thumb Drift

-Thumb Drift is a 2016 racing video game where the player has to control a car to avoid hitting obstacles or the edge of the track using their thumb.
-Created by Australian developer SMG Studios, it was first released for iOS with an Android release following soon after.
+Thumb Drift is a 2016 action game developed and published by the Australian indie studio SMG Studio.
+In the game, the player has to control a car to avoid hitting obstacles or the edge of the track using their thumb.
+It was released for iOS on February 18, 2016, followed by a port for Android in March 2016 and tvOS in September 2016.

 Gameplay

 The gameplay consists of the player drifting a car along different tracks.
 This is done by the player dragging their finger left or right causing the back of the car to move in that direction.
 There are coins on the track which the player can collect.
 These coins can be spent on buying new cars for the player to play the game with.
 If the player collides with the edge of the track or an obstacle the game is over.

+Development and release

+Thumb Drift was developed by the Australian indie studio SMG Studio, who previously produced games such as One More Line and One More Bounce.

+A game demo of Thumb Drift was shown at PAX Prime 2015, and the game was released for iOS on February 18, 2016.
+A port for Android was released on March 2, 2016, followed by tvOS on September 19, 2016, under the name Thumb Drift GT-V.

 Reception

-Thumb Drift received generally positive reviews.
-TouchArcade gave the game 4.5 stars, the only criticism being the replay feature.
-Gamezebo praised the game for being "simple to learn", and the many unlock-able items in the game while criticizing the game being "frustrating to learn".
-Apple'N'Apps called the game a "quick burst of fun that just as quickly fades" and gave the game 4.5 out of 5, praising the "fast paced action", "smooth one touch arcade controls" and "great 3D design" while criticizing the layout of the tracks being the same each time, and the lack of more specific objectives.
-Metacritic gave the game a score of 79 out of 100.
+The game was praised by multiple publications.
+On Metacritic, the game has a "generally favorable" score of 79 based on four critics.